darinama/Minecraft-Wiki/resources.md

   <img src="./img/resources/dirt.png" width="180" height="180">
 </p>

 Dirt is the most basic block in Minecraft, and it covers most biomes.
-As a new player, it is important to gather some dirt because it is always useful.
 Dirt is often used at the beginning of a save to create a temporary base to survive through the first few couple of nights.
 Dirt cannot be used to craft tools, but it is essential to farming.
-Crops can only grow on tilled dirt or glass blocks.
+Crops can only grow on tilled dirt.
-Moreover, having a stack of dirt blocks in your inventory might always be helpful, whether it is to build a temporary base, block yourself from dangerous mobs, or easily climb levels.
+Moreover, having a stack of dirt blocks in your inventory might always be helpful, whether it is to build a temporary base, block yourself from dangerous mobs, or easily reach higher grounds.

 ## Wood
 <p align="center">